 Options trading in Hong Kong is a form of derivatives trading that enables traders to buy and sell contracts based on the price movements of underlying assets.
-Options traders can benefit from significant potential gains while taking on limited risk thanks to the leveraged nature of options.
+Thanks to the leveraged nature of options, options traders can benefit from significant potential gains while taking on limited risk.
 Despite this, options trading carries unique risks and requires a good understanding of how they work before getting started.

 This article will provide an overview of everything you need to know about listed options trading in Hong Kong, including what it is, the different types of strategies available, possible risks associated with it, and how to get started.